Build an LLM from scratch in MAX

 What’s next?

-• Grouped-query attention (GQA): Reduce memory consumption by sharing key-value pairs across multiple query heads, as used in LLaMA 2.
+• Grouped-query attention (GQA): Share key-value pairs across multiple query heads to reduce memory, as in LLaMA 2.

-• Rotary position embeddings (RoPE): Replace learned position embeddings with rotation-based encoding, improving length extrapolation in models like LLaMA and GPT-NeoX.
+• Rotary position embeddings (RoPE): Replace learned position embeddings with rotation-based encoding for better length generalization.

 • SwiGLU activation: Swap GELU for the gated linear unit variant used in LLaMA and PaLM.

-• Mixture of experts (MoE): Add sparse expert routing to scale model capacity efficiently, as in Mixtral and GPT-4.
+• Mixture of experts (MoE): Add sparse expert routing to scale model capacity efficiently, as in Mixtral.

-Each refinement builds directly on what you’ve implemented.
-The attention mechanism you wrote becomes grouped-query attention with a simple modification to how you reshape key-value tensors.
-Your position embeddings can be replaced with RoPE by changing how you encode positional information.
-The feed-forward network you built becomes SwiGLU by adding a gating mechanism.
+Each builds directly on what you’ve read here.
+The attention mechanism becomes grouped-query attention with a simple change to how key-value tensors are reshaped.
+Position embeddings become RoPE by changing how positional information is encoded.
+The feed-forward network becomes SwiGLU by adding a gating mechanism.